norbertbaricz/Server-Launcher/README.md

 ## 🕹️ First Launch Setup (kid friendly!)

 1. Pick where the server files should live (default is `Documents/MinecraftServer`).
-2. Choose your server type (Paper, Fabric, or Bedrock) and Minecraft version.
+2. Choose your server type (Purpur, Fabric, or Bedrock) and Minecraft version.
 3. Choose how much RAM to give the server (or leave it on Auto).
 4. Press **Download & Configure** and wait for the progress bar to finish.
 5. Hit **Start Server**.
 Once the status turns green, share the shown IP + port with your friends.